franz-dc/youtube-music-remote/README.md

 ## Getting Started

 1. Enable the API Server plugin in YouTube Music.
+2. Set the authorization strategy to `No authorization`.
-2. Install YouTube Music Remote to your device or access the web version.
+3. Install YouTube Music Remote to your device or access the web version.
-3. Configure the connection settings.
+4. Configure the connection settings.
-4. Enjoy controlling YouTube Music remotely!
+5. Enjoy controlling YouTube Music remotely!

 ## Web Version